Future Time Psychomancy

 of the deepest metaphysical lore, which field is foreign to the

-purposes of this work which deals with phenomena alone, and does not
+work which deals with phenomena alone, and does not

 enter into the metaphysical side of the subject.